bonitasoft/bonita-doc/md/widgets.md

 ### Date picker widget

-Use a datepicker widget to display a calendar from which the user can select a date or set a date manually.
-You can configure the displayed **date format** using a pattern, using `yyyy` for year, `MM` for Month, `dd` for day, `mm` for minutes.
+Use a Date picker widget to display a calendar from which the user can select a date or set a date manually (e.g., a date of birth).
+To select a date and a time (e.g., to schedule a meeting), use the Date time picker widget instead.

+The Date picker widget supports the following types for its **Value** property as input:
+* [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) String variables (with or without time information)
+* Date objects
+* Long number values (Milliseconds since epoch)
+However, the output of the widget is always a Javascript Date object.
+So it will change the type of the variable bound to the widget **Value** to a Date object when the user selects a date.
+This is required in order to ensure backward compatibility for pages designed with older UI Designer versions.
+When sent in the JSON body of a request, the Date object is serialized into an ISO 8601 formatted String variable with the time set to midnight UTC (e.g., 2016-12-31T00:00:00.000Z).

+You can configure the displayed **date format** using a pattern, using `yyyy` for year, `MM` for Month, `dd` for day.
 Use the `Today` button to select automatically and quickly the current day.

-You can force the timezone to 0 using the relevant property.

 For more information about supported formats, read the Angular documentation for [date filter](https://docs.angularjs.org/api/ng/filter/date).

+For a detailed example using the Date picker widget, you can consult the following Howto: [Manage dates and times in BDM and User Interfaces](datetimes-management-tutorial.md).

+In the _Subscription Edition_,  the calendar can be localized with the usual localization mechanism (localization.json file).

+### Date time picker widget

+Use a Date time picker widget to display a calendar from which the user can select a date and a time or set them manually (e.g., to schedule a meeting).
+To select only a date (e.g., a date of birth), use the Date picker widget instead.

+Date and time can reflect the user time zone (e.g., a meeting day and time) or be absolute, identical everywhere (e.g., opening hours of a store somewhere).
+This is controlled by the property **Handle time zone**.
+The input/output of the widget (its **Value**) is an [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) formatted String variable (e.g., "2016-12-31T16:30:00.000Z").

+You can configure the displayed **date format** using a pattern, using `yyyy` for year, `MM` for Month, `dd` for day, `HH` or `h` for hours, `mm` for minutes, `ss` for seconds.
+Use the `Today` and `Now` buttons to select automatically and quickly the current day and time.

+For more information about supported formats, read the Angular documentation for [date filter](https://docs.angularjs.org/api/ng/filter/date).

+For a detailed example using the Date time picker widget, you can consult the following Howto: [Manage dates and times in BDM and User Interfaces](datetimes-management-tutorial.md).

 In the _Subscription Edition_,  the calendar can be localized with the usual localization mechanism (localization.json file).